Keyboard shortcuts

 1 failed, 1 advisory warning

-2.5.3 git std hooks list
+2.5.3 git std hook list

 Display all configured hooks and their commands:

-$ git std hooks list
+$ git std hook list

 pre-commit (collect mode):